 You should also note that if you are involved in a bumper to bumper accident and no person is injured, there is no requirement to contact the police or local wardens.
 For any other accidents, the local wardens must be contacted on 2132 0202 and vehicles must not be moved until wardens have recorded details of the accident.
 Where people are injured, the police must be contacted on 2122 4001 or 112.

 Some airlines fly from Malta to Libya.
 We advise against all travel to Libya.
+Some flights between Malta and Dubai stopover in Tunisia.
+Tunisia currently has a travel advice of ‘reconsider your need to travel’.
 Check flight itineraries before booking.

 The Australian Government does not provide information on the safety of individual commercial airlines or flight paths.
 See instead the Aviation Safety Network website for information on aviation safety in Malta.